Enable Power BI Service Settings

 Last updated

-Enable the Enhance admin APIs responses with detailed metadata switch either for the entire organization or for the specific security group you created in Azure Entra ID.
+Enable the Enhance admin APIs responses with detailed metadata toggle either for the entire organization or for the specific security group you created in Azure Entra ID.
 To learn more about the Admin API Settings, visit the Microsoft link below the screenshot.

-There are three steps you need to perform in order to make your Power BI workspaces available in the Reporting Hub.
+There are three steps you need to perform in order to make your Power BI workspaces available in Reporting Hub.

 In your Reporting Hub application, navigate to App Settings > App Information.
-Copy the Name of your service principal and note the Client ID.

-Navigate to Power BI Service.
-Select the Workspace you want to add to the Reporting Hub, click on the three-dot menu, and choose Manage Access > + Add people or groups.
+Click on the three-dot menu, and choose Manage Access > + Add people or groups.

 In the 'Enter name or email' field, paste the Name that you copied from your application and select the one that shows an AppID under the name.
 If you see multiple apps with the same name, select the one with the AppID that matches the Client ID in your app.